Compound Evidence level Why it's listed

 Source records are stored in the repo and linked from this page.

-Epitalon and geroprotective peptides — review of anti-aging claims
+Epitalon and geroprotective peptides: review of anti-aging claims

-PubMed / NCBI · Peer reviewed · 2020-01-01 · accessed 2026-07-03
+PubMed / NCBI · Peer reviewed · Jan 1, 2020 · accessed Jul 3, 2026

 Reviews of Epitalon and related peptides in the context of aging biology, noting that telomerase and longevity claims rest on preclinical data from limited research groups without large-scale human clinical trials.